King's Hardship Fund 2019-20

 When should I apply?

-Our Hardship Funds aim to remain open for the entire year, however you should apply as soon as you feel that you need additional help, as they may close earlier if funds are exhausted.
+Our Hardship Funds aim to remain open for the entire year.
+However you should apply as soon as you feel that you need additional help, as they may close earlier if funds have already been distrbuted.

 How do I apply?